APC524-F2023/Endpoint-conditioned-Markov-continuous-chains-on-a-finite-state-space/README.md

 ## Contribution
 Jiayu Li is responsible for the implementation and testing of uniformsampling method, setup of CI, packaging, and documentation, and demonstration of uniformsampling in molecular evolution.

-Chenxiao Tian is responsible for adjusting the CI testing.
+Chenxiao Tian is responsible for adjusting the CI testing.His contributions also partly culminate in the development of a comprehensive sampling algorithm, referred to as "Algorithm 3: Direct Sampling."
+This algorithm orchestrates the simulation of the next state and the waiting time until a state change occurs, effectively generating sample paths for the CTMC.

 Xuyang Xu mainly contributions to the part of forward sampling and rejection sampling, the testing of rejection sampling method and the changes of computational cost when parameters are changed.